 If you are currently unemployed, avoid highlighting the fact, as this may lead to recruiters to ask why.
 Instead, indicate that you are open to new opportunities.

-With over 600 million global users, LinkedIn is the world’s biggest professional networking.
+With over 600 million global users, LinkedIn is the world’s biggest professional networking, so it’s important you know how to make a good LinkedIn profile.
 With statistics like these, it’s easy to see why it’s well worth your while spending the time to craft an impressive and up-to-date LinkedIn profile.